The Time for Reform is Now

 The Covid experience has helped many people to see that education needs to be reformed.
 Just as importantly, it has also helped people to see that it can be done in a very different way.
 The unusual situation in which people have found themselves has shown what imagination and determination can achieve as new approaches are explored.

-1. What to do about Exams?
+1. What to do about exams?

 They have been so disrupted that the one-time simple reliance on their appropriateness has been severely challenged.
 In fact why do we give such prominence to exams in education?
-They may help in some respects but their downsides are considerable, and encourage teaching with a view to passing the tests instead of educating persons.
+They may help in some respects but their downsides are considerable, and encourage teaching with a few to passing the tests instead of educating persons.
 Exams easily give the impression that knowledge is only about facts.
 Opinions however are always inter-woven with what we call facts, so it is damaging to separate them.

 Fig 7.1 from Making Education Fit for Democracy p.132